Fernando Espuelas

+Biography

+He was born in Montevideo, Uruguay, Espuelas and his mother escaped political and economic turmoil, arriving in the U.S. in 1976 with just $100.

 Espuelas attended Greenwich High School, graduating in 1984.
 At Greenwich High, Espuelas was the President of the Debate Team, the Connecticut State Champion debater in 1982, and the Chairman of the Political Action Club.
 Espuelas hosted the local Public-access television cable TV show "The Bottom Line with Fernando Espuelas", interviewing Greenwich personalities.

 Espuelas worked a series of jobs while going to junior high and high school: gardener, gas station attendant, Woolworth's clerk, restaurant worker; movie usher; newspaper delivery boy, messenger, Chinese food delivery person, pet shop cleaner, baby sitter, electronics board assembler in an electronic church organ manufacturing company, clerk at a soda fountain; greeting card salesman, and as an intern at Philip Morris' headquarters in New York.

 In 1988, Espuelas graduated "with distinction" from Connecticut College with a degree in history.
 While at Connecticut College, Espuelas was first Managing Editor, then Editor-in-Chief and eventually Publisher of the college's newspaper, The College Voice and its associated publications.
 Espuelas also served as the President of Branford House, as well as on several college-wide faculty-student-administration committees, including the College's Education Committee.
 He was later elected to the board of trustees of Connecticut College.

 Career

 In 1988, Espuelas was hired as an assistant account executive by Wunderman Worldwide, a division of the Young & Rubicam advertising agency.
 While at Wunderman, Espuelas worked on the American Express, General Foods Gevalia and Weight Watchers accounts.
 After a year at Wunderman, he became an account executive at Interpublic Group of Companies's Lowe & Partners to work on the agency's Citibank Visa account.
 In 1991, Espuelas returned to South America to work at Ogilvy & Mather's Argentine operations.
 In Argentina, Espuelas was the founding Managing Director of Ogilvy & Mather Direct.
 Starting with one account, Espuelas led the company to be O&M Argentina's single largest source of profit by the second year of operations.
 After two months in Argentina, Espuelas was additionally named head of the company's Unilever account, responsible for a portfolio of global brands such as Dove and Pond's.
 The Unilever business was one of the most important accounts for O&M in Argentina and across its worldwide network.
 At the end of 1991, Espuelas was elected to the Board of Directors of Ogilvy & Mather Argentina, at the age of 25.